-Within the realm of food-borne infections, disease causing biotypes of (MRSA) strains seem widely methicillin-resistant Staphylococcus aureus acknowledged as being among the most significant contributors.
-A total of thirteen MRSA isolates were obtained from raw and frozen chicken meat that was sold in Wasit markets.
-The purpose of this study was to establish the origin of these isolates.
-To accomplish this objective, the isolates were put through the Biotyping system that was presented by Devriese.
-This system was used to check the behavior of the isolates in several biochemical assays, including the synthesis of staphylokinase (K), betahemolysis (β), bovine plasma coagulation (CPB), along with growth in the presence of crystal violet (CV).
-Among the thirteen MRSA isolates, there were five distinct biotypes.
-Two of these biotypes were host-specific, and they were classified as avian (07) and human (03).
-Additionally, there were three non-host-specific biotypes, each consisting of three isolates.
-These biotypes exhibited the subsequent biochemical features: K-; β+; CPB-; CV: A (01), K-; β+; CPB-; CV: E (01), and K-; β-; CPB-; CV: C (01).
-These biotypes can be isolated from birds, cattle, and humans.
-It is possible that there is a lack of adequate management of animals that pose a threat to public health, as shown by the existence of this biotype which is present.
-We need to do more study in order to discover other epidemiological elements of the MRSA isolates that were detected in a variety of food samples.
+Methicillin-resistant Staphylococcus aureus (MRSA) strains are widely acknowledged as significant contributors to foodborne infections.
+In this study, a total of thirteen MRSA isolates were obtained from raw and frozen chicken meat sold in Wasit markets.
+The aim was to investigate the origin of these isolates.
+To achieve this, the isolates were subjected to the Biotyping system developed by Devriese, which involved several biochemical assays, including staphylokinase (K) synthesis, betahemolysis (β), bovine plasma coagulation (CPB), and growth in the presence of crystal violet (CV).
+Among the thirteen MRSA isolates, five distinct biotypes were identified.
+Two of these biotypes were host-specific, classified as avian (07) and human (03).
+Additionally, three non-host-specific biotypes, each consisting of three isolates, were identified with the following biochemical profiles: K-; $\beta$ +; CPB-; CV: A (01), K-; $\beta$ +; CPB-; CV: E (01), and K-; $\beta$ -; CPB-; CV: C (01).
+These biotypes can be found in birds, cattle, and humans.
+The results suggest that inadequate management of animals may contribute to public health risks, as evidenced by the presence of these biotypes.
+Further research is necessary to explore additional epidemiological factors related to the MRSA isolates found in various food samples.

-Keywords: Biotyping, Biochemical behavior, MRSA, Poultry products.
+Keywords: Biotyping, Biochemical behavior, Methicillin-resistant Staphylococcus aureus, Poultry products.